christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Their primary targets were not cities, but the countryside—the latifundia estates still held by the old R1a landowning families.
 Systematic slaughter of adult males, enslavement of women and children.

 The Arabs also engaged in slave breeding.
 Cities like Basra and Kufa were not military camps; they were human hatcheries.
 The scale is understated.
 Estimates based on tax records suggest 5-7 million East African (Zanj) and Caucasian slaves were imported into Mesopotamia and the Levant between 700-900 CE.
 The "Arabization" was, in fact, the 'Zanj-ization' of the population base.

+The Vandals were the last R1a elite in North Africa.
+Their destruction by Belisarius in 534 CE was the coup de grâce.
+But what followed was even worse: the directed tribal migrations of the Banu Hilal and Banu Sulaym in the 11th century.
+The Fatimid caliphate, advised by its Jewish viziers (the house of Ibn Killis), deliberately unleashed these J1-P58 Bedouin tribes on the Maghreb.
+They were told to "make the land Arab".
+The result was the near-total extinction of the last Berber R1b-V88 pastoralists who had maintained the memory of the Garamantian and Vandal dragon-riders.
+The modern Maghreb, with its 70% E-M81 and 15% J1, is a genetic palimpsest written over the ashes of the last Western Dragon Kings.

 Genetic Table (with specific subclades):